Myth: Hospice is a place.

 Myth: Hospice requires family members and friends to be available to provide care.

 Are you looking for a way to give back to the community?
 Joining the Constillation Hospice team is an incredible and rewarding experience.
-Our volunteers support the company in many capacities.
+Our volunteers support the hospice mission in many capacities.
 The majority of our volunteers provide direct services to our clients and their families and caregivers by generously spending time in the home of someone who is living with a life-threatening illness.

 We also offer a specialized training for volunteers to work within our Bereavement Support Programs.
 These volunteers work with bereaved individuals, families or groups.
 With the support of Constellation Hospice's volunteers, together with our professional staff, we assist hundreds of individuals and families/caregivers each year.
 Together we can make a difference, please consider joining our team.